Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

   The user also has the option of clicking on each player which directs them to the FC Bayern München website which will provide them with additional information about each player.

+### 2nd user (Who wants to purchase tickets to a game for their son)

+This user lives in dortmund and wants to find out when FC Bayern München are next playing there so that they can buy tickets to the game for their sons birthday.
+This is how the user would achieve this:

+- When they arrive on the website, they would use the navigation bar to select Matches which would provide them with the dropdown where they will select Fixtures.

+- Once on the fixtures page the user could search through the list for the next time FC Bayern München are playing in Dortmund.

+- After finding a match that suited them, they could select the buy tickets button on the right hand side of the table which would direct them to the ticket store and they could purchase the tickets.